000744210/Ajax-Intercepter/README.md

 --
 - Any modification to the domain group (adding/editing filter or enabling/disabling domain group) requires refreshing of affected pages to take action.
 - If the website is using a FormData object in their request then it will break the prompt by displaying <kbd>[object FormData]</kbd> in the body.
 You would need to use the advanced automation option to edit the FormData object instead.
-- Undefined behaviour occures if two or more domain groups execute on the same webpage.

 Visual Guide
 --